scotty-james/Doggy-And-Soul--MS4/README.md

 - [django-storages](https://django-storages.readthedocs.io/en/latest/) - used for backend custom storages.
 - [djecrety](https://djecrety.ir/) - Used to generate a random number which was used as the web app's SECRET_KEY.
 - [Pillow](https://pillow.readthedocs.io/en/stable/) - was used for image processing on the site.
-- [AWS S3](https://aws.amazon.com/s3/) - was used to store static and media files.
+- [AWS S3](https://aws.amazon.com/s3/) - was used to store documents and media files.
 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - was used to manage the AWS services.
 - [Bootstrap4](https://getbootstrap.com/) - was used to build core components of the website, inc the footer and the model structure.
 - [Google Fonts](https://fonts.google.com/) - was used to select the text font to be used throughout the site.